Jihad-24/digital-dynamo-client/README.md

    - The website handles errors during the login and registration processes and displays error messages to the user.
 It also provides success alerts using the Swal (SweetAlert2) library.

 # 5. Navigation Bar (Navbar):
    - The website includes a navigation bar that displays links to different pages based on the user's authentication status.
-It provides links for Home, Login, Register, User Profile, and Our Team.
+It provides links for Home, Login, Register, add product, and  my cart.
 It also displays the user's name and profile picture when logged in and provides a "Sign Out" button for logging out.

 These are the key features and functionalities of my website.